Our Lady of Peace and Good Voyage: Pilgrimage

 Pilgrimages to the image's shrine begin and peak in May, which in Catholicism is dedicated to the Virgin Mary.
-Locally known as "Ahunan sa Antipolo" and dubbed as the "Longest Pilgrimage Season in the Philippines", it is initiated yearly by the "Pagdalaw ng Ina sa Anak" (Mother's Visit to her Son), which is the temporary transfer of the image from Antipolo Cathedral to Quiapo Church, where the Black Nazarene is enshrined.
-It is usually done on the Saturday before 1 May.
-A welcome Mass is held in Quiapo Church in the morning.
-On the evening of 30 April, thousands of devotees from Metro Manila customarily perform the Alay Lakad (literally, “Walk Offering”), where pilgrims spend the night travelling 24 km on foot to the shrine, where they hear Mass at dawn.
-It passes by the "Way of Mary"—a set of prayer markers constructed between 2004 and 2007 depicting the images of the twenty Mysteries of the Rosary—constructed along a 14 km stretch on Ortigas Avenue from EDSA Shrine to Antipolo.
-This is one of two occasions that the Alay Lakad is held — the other is during Holy Week, on the evening of Maundy Thursday.
+Locally known as Ahunan sa Antipolo and dubbed as the "Longest Pilgrimage Season in the Philippines", it is initiated yearly by the Pagdalaw ng Ina sa Anak (Mother's Visit to her Son), which is the temporary transfer of the image from Antipolo Cathedral to Quiapo Church enshrining the image of the Black Nazarene.
+It is usually held on the Saturday before 1 May, with a welcome Mass said in Quiapo Church in the morning.
+On the preceding evening, 30 April, thousands of devotees from Metro Manila customarily perform the Alay Lakad (literally, “Walk Offering”), spending the night on foot, walking 24 km to the shrine to hear Mass at dawn.
+The procession follows the "Way of Mary", a set of friezes built between 2004 and 2007 depicting all twenty Mysteries of the Rosary, along a 14 km stretch of Ortigas Avenue from EDSA Shrine to Antipolo.
+This is one of only two times the Alay Lakad is done, the other being the night of Maundy Thursday.

-The custom of visiting the Antipolo shrine in May, however, was already recorded by the 19th century.
-On 6 June 1868, a young José Rizal and his father Don Francisco Mercado, visited the shrine in thanksgiving after the boy and his mother, Teodora Alonso Realonda, survived her delivery in 1861.
+The custom of visiting Antipolo in May, however, was already recorded by the 19th century.
+On 6 June 1868, young José Rizal and his father, Francisco Mercado, visited the shrine in thanksgiving after the boy and his mother, Teodora Alonso Realonda, survived her delivery in 1861.

-The nine-week Pilgrimage Season starts on the first Tuesday in May of each year.
-Since 2019, the Solemnity of Our Lady of Peace and Good Voyage is celebrated on this day, pursuant to a decree dated 21 May 2018 by the former Bishop of Antipolo, Francisco Mendoza de Leon.
-On that day, a procession of the image starts at 7:00 a.m. from the cathedral to Pinagmisahan Hill, where, at the end, a commemorative thanksgiving Mass is celebrated since 1947.
-It was here on 3 May, the Feast of the Holy Cross, that a wooden cross was blessed and erected.
-The Pilgrimage Season ends on the first Tuesday in July.
+The nine-week pilgrimage season starts on the first Tuesday in May of each year.
+Since 2019, the solemnity of Our Lady of Peace and Good Voyage is celebrated on this day, pursuant to a decree dated 21 May 2018 by the former Bishop of Antipolo, Francisco Mendoza de Leon.
+On that day, a procession of the image starts at 7:00 a.m. from the cathedral to Pinagmisahan Hill, where a thanksgiving Mass has been celebrated since 1947.
+It was here on 3 May, the Feast of the Finding of the Holy Cross, that a wooden cross was blessed and erected.
+The pilgrimage season ends on the first Tuesday in July.

 Rosary and novena prayers of seven sets are held during the pilgrimage season, with a Marian procession held at the end of each set.